Edge-Marketing-and-Design/edgeDevFirebase/README.md

     allow list: if canList();
     allow create: if canCreate();
     allow update: if canUpdate();
-    allow delete: if false // TODO if isTemplate is true... can delete... otherwise users never deleted just removed from collection paths
+		allow delete: if request.auth.uid == resource.data.userId // TODO: if isTemplate is true... can delete... if assign permission
   }

   match /databases/{database}/documents/{seg1} {